ScottGreenhalgh/week09-social-network/README.md

 # Basic Social Network

 This project involves creating a social network utilising Clerk and Radix UI elements.
 Clerk operates as a login system which heavily simplifies the method I was using in my past project.
 Using my clerk user id I can retrieve data from the login related to that account without needing to store it in a database first.
+This means I only really need 3 database tables to complete the task I did last week using 5 since Clerk can handle the majority of the work.
+Alongside this, clerk has login integration with other services such as Google, GitHub etc which offers the ability to one click login to the service, something I never implamented previously.
 Using Radix I can create elements rendering on my page quickly and easily.

 ### Project Setup